microsoft/ODBC-Specification/ODBC 4.0.md

 7. App calls [SQLNextColumn](#61-sqlnextcolumn) to continue fetching the current row
     -   Any nested handles on the same statement are closed, unless [`SQL_GD_CONCURRENT`](#361-sql_gd_concurrent-bit-for-sql_getdata_extensions) is specified and rowset size is equal to 1 (in which case any nested handles are closed upon the next call to fetch or close cursor on the parent statement handle.)
     -   Driver returns `SQL_DATA_AVAILABLE`, along with the ordinal of the next column available to be retrieved, if additional columns are available
     -   Driver returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO` when all columns for which a binding has been specified have been retrieved.
-The application must not assume any bindings have been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`.
+The application must not assume any bindings or diagnostic information associated with the fetch has been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`.

 8. App can call SQLGetData, or retrieve nested data, for additional columns beyond the last bound column, or subject to the ordering constraints of the driver.